xxlabaza/luntic/README.md

   | **created**  | no       | the time you registered                                     |
   | **modified** | no       | the time you last accessed the record                       |
   | **meta**     | yes      | if you send `JSON` in request, we get it back in that field |

+  > **IMPORTANT:** Take a look at `X-Expired-Time` header - if it is not `0` value, your record expires after that amount of second.
+To prevent removing your instance record - make a `PUT` request within this timeout.

 * **Error Response:**